mjmaenner/disabilitymeasures/csbs-dp/index.md

 }
 </script><script type="text/javascript" src="//translate.google.com/translate_a/element.js?cb=googleTranslateElementInit"></script>

 **Type of Measure:**  The Communication and Symbolic Behavior Scales - Devevelopmental Profile (CSBS-DP) *Infant/Toddler Checklist* is a one-page measure of early communication and symbolic skills in young children that aims to identify those who have or are at-risk for developing a communication impairment.
 The Checklist was designed to measure seven language predictors, which include: emotion and use of eye gaze, use of communication, use of gestures, use of sounds, use of words, understanding of words, and use of objects.
-This checklist can be used independently, or in conjunction with two other CSBS-DP test components (i.e. a four-page follow-up caregiver questionnaire and a behavior sample).
+This checklist can be used independently, or in conjunction with two other CSBS-DP test components (i.e. a four-page follow-up caregiver questionnaire and a behavior sample). **NOTE:**  Only the Infant/Toddler Checklist is free, the other components of the CSBS-DP are non-free.

 **Target Population:** Young children (6 to 24 months of age)